I Ching, Yijing or Zhou Yi

 The original symbols!

 I always saw around me that there was truth in astrology.
 Summer people are definitely different from winter people, just to name the most obvious one.
-It aroused my interest in the structure of astrology.
+Then I met an Aquarian and read a description of Aquarians - it was spot on.
+It aroused my interest in astrology, especially in its structure.

 When I got to know the Yi better, I recognized a similarity between the astrological signs and the lines of the hexagrams.
-The bottom line is 'beginning' and 'action', just like Aries.
+The yang signs (#2-#32) and waxing moon: the bottom line is 'beginning' and 'action', just like Aries.
 The second line is the relation to others, like Gemini.
-And so on.
+Yin signs and waning moon (#33-#63): line 1 is like Taurus 1, line 2 is like Cancer.

 But the Yi had 384 lines, and the 12 signs had only 360 degrees.
 Or 365 days of the year.
 It looked very much alike - but not quite right.
 Then I realized that one could not combine a degree of the zodiac or a day of the year with a line of hex.1 or 2.
-No birthday could ever be pure yang or pure yin.
-But then there were still 2 hexagrams too much.
+No day (or baby!) could ever be pure yang or pure yin.

-This means that hex.
-63 and 64 are pure yang and pure yin too, but in this case young yang and young yin.
+The same goes for hex.
+63 and 64.
+They are also pure yang and pure yin, but in this case young yang and young yin.
+They are like new moon: a total switch from yin to yang, waning to waxing, or of midwinter's yin to the yang of the returning sun.
 Now I had 60 hexagrams left over - and 360 lines.

 And then - which degree with every single line?
 I thought that the sequence of the Yi might not be random.
 Maybe it had begun its existence based on the moon-months.
-Each one 29 or 30 days, and always alternating yang and yin of the same element (or 'movement').
+Each one around 30 days, and always alternating yang and yin of the same element (or 'movement').
+In China they are joined in pairs as a yang-yin pair.

 I decided to simply put the degrees and the lines together, both in their own sequence.